BROOKLYN SAVVY

 #108 Race & Policing

-Police violence in New York City is not new and has left the families of some lost waiting years for some measure of justice.
+Police violence in New York City, and nationally is not new and has left the families of some lost waiting years for some measure of justice.
 Targeted policies continue to criminalize Black and Latino communities and perpetuate poor policing.
-In this episode we speak to author and ex-lieutenant, whistleblower Edwin Raymond and Gwen Carr, mother of Eric Garner.
+In this episode, we speak to author, ex-lieutenant and whistleblower Edwin Raymond and Gwen Carr, mother of Eric Garner.

 Cast: Toni Williams, Dr. Maria DeLongoria, Jennifer Jones Austin, Edwin Raymond, Gwen Carr